AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49737-coupon-is-incorrectly-marked-as-used-after-a-failed-card-payment.md

 <u>Actual results</u>:

-1. Coupon code says - Used: Yes, Times Used: 1
+* Coupon code says - Used: Yes, Times Used: 1
-1. Coupon code is for a single time use only.
+* Coupon code is valid for a single-time use only.

 ## Apply the patch